-Asbury Project Explores Faith and Business
+Asbury Project Explores Faith and Business in 2017

 WILMORE, Ky. — “Inspire, Innovate, Impact” — that’s the mission statement of The Asbury Project, a conference co-hosted by Asbury University that will explore how entrepreneurship can be used for evangelism (Nov.
 9 and 10).